 1. Gaggia Classic Brushed Stainless Steel Semi-Automatic Espresso Machine

-The Gaggia Classic Brushed Stainless Steel Semi-Automatic is said to be the best home espresso machine for beginners considering its ease of use.
+The Gaggia Classic Brushed Stainless Steel Semi-Automatic is a versatile and easy-to-use machine.
 While easy to operate, it still has what it takes to provide a fantastic brew for those who want expert-level coffee.
-Perhaps the crema provided by this Gaggia home espresso machine is one of the best benefits it offers, apart from its overall performance.
+Perhaps the crema provided by the Gaggia is one of the best benefits it offers, apart from its overall performance.

 But this espresso machine is not for you if you want to brew espresso into large cups as only smaller cups will fit under the machine’s drip.
 Additionally, if you want an espresso machine with a quality steam wand, this espresso maker doesn’t provide the best.
 That said, opt for another frother, and you’ll be good to go with this Gaggia Semi-Automatic Espresso Machine.

 - Capability of using both fine ground coffee and E.S.E. espresso pods